jarodtaylor/react-boilerplates/README.md

 react-boilerplate
 =====================

-A basic boilerplate for starting a React JS project complete with a webpack server, live reloading, PostCSS, cssnext, image handling, and more.
+A basic boilerplate for starting a React JS project using webpack, hot module replacement, PostCSS, cssnext, and more.

 ### Usage